If you are a personal trainer looking to grow your business then we have prepared a guide for you to help with your online marketing.

 Developing and finding new customers online can be a very effective way of growing your personal training business.
 Maybe you are looking to find more customers so you can move into personal training full time.
 You may be ready to come back to work after a long period of time off.
 You may be new to personal training and you do not have any clients yet.
 If you are just wanting to get online because everyone else is then that is great and there is no better time to start.
 It is easier than ever and cheaper than ever to have an amazing online presence.

-Remember we are not affiliate with any of the service providers.
+Remember, we are not affiliated with any of the service providers.
 We are just sharing our knowledge freely to help you maximise your potential client base and marketing opportunity.

 Get more clients using the Internet

 The Internet is the go-to for everything.
 I received a Yellow Pages the other day through the mail.
 Yes, I do remember the big yellow book when it used to be impressive to tear one in half.
 I think now most people could work their way through this guide.
 The once go-to place for everything local is long gone.
 Once you put something in print, it is typically out of date.
 Your new (potential) clients are looking for services online.
 Unless you are receiving all your clients through personal recommendations, and if you are this is amazing, you need to be online promoting your services.
 The chances are, even if you have been recommended to a personal trainer you will check them out online first for yourself.
 Finding new clients online is not really the way to think about it.
 You want your clients to find you.
 And that is what we will try and help you with.
 Making sure if someone is searching for your services they will find you.
 And not only find you online but be impressed with your set-up and online appearance.

 If you want to check out the costs of the various elements scroll down to the bottom where we have outlined them.
 Of course, prices change all the time, so we have given guidelines that will hopefully help you understand what things cost.